15. Coaches must watch their players in competitions

 I’m always surprised at which strokes suddenly seem to appear.

 At home will have practised a range of strokes but in a competition one suddenly seems much better than you imagined.
-It’s important that you look for these strokes to gauge how there effectiveness in competition.
+It’s important that you look for these strokes to gauge how effective it is in competition.

 Something that looks ‘ordinary’ at home may become a great weapon against opponents who are actively trying to return the shuttle whilst also playing the game.